Locally involutive semigroups: The adjointness

-By Lem.\ \ref{lem:reflect} $f$ reflects (and preserves) projections it follows that a fiber $P_f(e)$ consists entirely of projections.
-Transition in $P_f$ is given by the lifting property that an \'etale $f$ satisfies (Prop.\ \ref{prop:lift}): if $s:d\to e$ is a morphism of $L(S)\,$, and $u\in P_f(e)\,$, then we have $s=f(u)s$ in $S\,$.
-This lifts uniquely to $x=ux$ in $X$ so that $f(x)=s\,$.
-We define transition in $P_f$ as
+By Lem.\ \ref{lem:reflect} $f$ reflects (and preserves) projections so that the fiber $P_f(e)$ consists entirely of projections.
+Transition in $P_f$ is determined by the unique lifting property of an \'etale $*$-homomorphism, cf.\ Prop.\ \ref{prop:lift}: if $(s,e):d\ra e$ is a morphism of $L(S)\,$, then for $u\in P_f(e)$ the unique lifting of $s=f(u)s$ in $S$ produces a unique $x\in X$ such that $x=ux$, and transition in $P_f$ is defined as

 In a left involutive semigroup $\dd(x)$ is a projection, and we have